 Pain, and especially chronic pain, can have a global effect on the body and the health of a person’s emotional functioning.
 Serious physical injuries will often lead to serious psychological and emotional injury.
 Pain can and usually does cause chronic fatigue over time.

 There is no threshold for economic claims.
-Therefore, any 3rd party auto negligence claim potentially includes an accompanying claim for economic loss in the form of household services over the $20.00 per day that was paid by the 1st party insurance company.
+Therefore, any third-party auto negligence claim potentially includes an accompanying claim for economic loss that exceeds the daily, weekly or yearly amount that was paid by the No-Fault first-party insurance company.

 Trial judges who may be entertaining a defense lawyer’s motion for summary disposition on threshold may be reluctant to grant the requested relief if they know that even if they grant the defendant’s motion they will still have the plaintiff’s case on the docket, and will still have to deal with a trial on the plaintiff’s economic loss.

 Plaintiff attorneys may want to consider taking a hard look at the probate case.
-The need for conservatorship appointments is always present in many automobile accident cases but frankly, often ignored by personal injury attorneys who either don’t understand probate law or who are concerned about costs or the dimunition in their influence or ability to help get the case settled if they have to account to a third party.
+The need for conservatorship appointments is present in many automobile accident cases, but, frankly, is too often ignored by personal injury attorneys who either don’t understand probate law or who are concerned about costs or the diminution in their influence/ability to help get the case settled if they have to account to a third party.
 Yet conservatorships and other related probate filings can certainly help to document impairment and the affect on a car accident victim’s general ability to lead his normal life.

 MCR 2.116 requires that an expert’s conclusory opinions cannot be considered where an affidavit does not assert any facts (foundation) upon which the underlying affidavit is based.
 See also McDonald v.
 Vaughn, an unpublished case from May 18, 2004 (244687) (the affidavit must state the facts and foundation to support the offered opinion).